Licences to keep a riding establishment are issued under the Riding Establishments Acts 1964 and 1970.

 If you do not have a licence or do not comply with any of the conditions, you may be prosecuted, fined up to £5000 and/or imprisoned for up to 3 months, or both.

 We would always advise that in the event of a complaint the first contact is made with the service provider by you - preferably in the form a letter (with proof of delivery).
-If that has not worked, if you are located in the UK, Consumer Direct will give you advice or you can contact us directly.
+If that has not worked, if you are located in the UK, Citizens Advice Consumer Service will give you advice or you can contact us directly.
 From outside the UK contact the UK European Consumer Centre.

 If you wish to complain about the welfare of the animals, nuisance caused by the operation of the riding establishment etc. or are one licence holder wishing to complain about another use the contact details below.